-- (a) Candidates may be granted advanced standing in accordance with Rule 2.4 of the University's Rules Relating to Awards. - (b) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration (Advanced) who have successfully completed all the requirements for the Master of Business Administration, Master of Management, Master of International business or equivalent Masters degree may be granted advanced standing for up to twelve (12) units. - (c) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration who have completed all the requirements for the Graduate Diploma in Business Administration, Graduate Diploma in Professional Management, Graduate Diploma in Management, Graduate Diploma in International Business or the Graduate Diploma Business (Information Systems) may be granted advanced standing for up to eight (8) units. - (d) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration or the Graduate Diploma in Business Administration who have completed all the requirements for the Graduate Certificate in Business Administration, the Graduate Certificate in Risk Management, the Graduate Certificate in Management, the Graduate Certificate in Professional Management or the Graduate
+- (a) Candidates may be granted advanced standing in accordance with Rule 2.4 of the University's Rules Relating to Awards. - (b) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration (Advanced) who have successfully completed all the requirements for the Master of Business Administration, Master of Management, Master of International business or equivalent Masters degree may be granted advanced standing for up to twelve (12) units. - (c) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration who have completed all the requirements for the Graduate Diploma in Business Administration, Graduate Diploma in Professional Management, Graduate Diploma in Management, Graduate Diploma in International Business or the Graduate Diploma of Business (Information Systems) may be granted advanced standing for up to eight (8) units. - (d) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration who have completed all the requirements for the Graduate Diploma in Business Administration, the Graduate Diploma in Professional Management, Graduate Diploma in Management, Graduate Diploma in International Business, and Diploma in Human the Graduate Resources Organisational and

-- Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (e) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration who have completed all the requirements for the Graduate Diploma in Business Administration or Graduate Diploma of Business (Information Systems) may be granted advanced standing for up to eight (8) units. - (f) Notwithstanding Rule 4.3(a), candidates the Master ofBusiness Administration, the Graduate Diploma in Business Administration who have completed all the requirements for the Graduate Certificate in Business Administration, the Graduate Certificate in Risk Management or the Graduate Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (g) Notwithstanding Rule 4.3(a), candidates for the Graduate Diploma in Business Administration who have completed the requirements of the Graduate Certificate in Business Administration, Graduate Certificate in Risk Management or Graduate Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (h) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration, the Graduate Diploma in Business Administration or the Graduate Certificate in Business Administration who have completed units through the Executive Management program shall be granted advanced standing for these units. - (i) At the discretion of the Director of the College, candidates for the Master of Business Administration, the Graduate Diploma in Business Administration or the Graduate Certificate in Business
+- Development or the Graduate Diploma in Business (Information Systems) may be granted advanced standing for up to eight (8) units. - (e) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration or the Graduate Diploma of Business Administration who have completed all the requirements for the Graduate Certificate in Business Administration.
+Graduate Certificate in Management, the Graduate Certificate in Management, the Graduate Certificate in Professional Management, the Graduate Certificate in Human Resources and Organisational Development or the Graduate Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (f) Notwithstanding Rule 4.3(a), candidates the Master of Business Administration, the Graduate Diploma in Business Administration who have completed all the requirements for the Graduate Certificate in Business Administration, the Graduate Certificate in Risk Management or the Graduate Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (g) Notwithstanding Rule 4.3(a), candidates for the Graduate Diploma in Business Administration who have completed the requirements of the Graduate Certificate in Business Administration, Graduate Certificate in Risk Management or Graduate Certificate in Innovation Management may be granted advanced standing for up to four (4) units. - (h) Notwithstanding Rule 4.3(a), candidates for the Master of Business Administration, the Graduate Diploma in Business Administration or the Graduate Certificate in Business Administration

-- Administration may be granted advanced standing from the Schedule of Units attached to these Rules, on the basis of professional qualifications obtained through study and formal assessment provided that in all cases the work completed is considered to be equal in standard to a unit or units in this program. - (j) Work experience will not be accepted as a basis for advanced standing.
+- who have completed units through the Executive Management program shall be granted advanced standing for these units. - (i) At the discretion of the Director of the College, candidates for the Master of Business Administration, the Graduate Diploma in Business Administration or the Graduate Certificate in Business Administration may be granted advanced standing from the Schedule of Units attached to these Rules, on the basis of professional qualifications obtained through study and formal assessment provided that in all cases the work completed is considered to be equal in standard to a unit or units in this program. - (j) Work experience will not be accepted as a basis for advanced standing.
 Candidates who are of the opinion that their level of knowledge is equal to that required to successfully complete a unit listed in the Schedule may apply for permission to undertake a challenge examination in that unit.
 Advanced standing will be granted for a unit if a result of 60 per cent or greater is achieved in the challenge examination.
 Advanced standing for up to three (3) units may be granted under this Rule.